curtisthornton/curtisthornton.github.io/_posts/2015-10-20-bigtex-analysis.markdown

 I will also work with any web designer and provide them with any media assets, as well as consultations and light assistance with coding on an as-needed basis.

-The price for my rebranding service is $1,800 as a flat rate, or $35/hour (whichever is cheapest).
+The price for my rebranding service is $1,800 as a flat rate, or $35/hour (whichever is lower).

 ---